Understand the basic concepts of Oracle Data Mining.

 BFILE as unstructured text.
 Unstructured text includes data items such as web pages, document libraries, Power Point presentations, product specifications, emails, comment fields in reports, and call center notes.

-Oracle Data Mining uses Oracle Text utilities and term weighting strategies to transform unstructured text for mining.
+Oracle Data Mining uses Oracle Text utilities and term weighting strategies to transform unstructured text for analysis.
 In text transformation, text terms are extracted and given numeric values in a text index.
 The text transformation process is configurable for the model and for individual attributes.
-Once transformed, the text can by mined with a data mining algorithm.
+Once transformed, the text can by mined with a Oracle Data Mining algorithm.

 3.4 In-Database Scoring

-With Oracle Data Mining, scoring is easy and secure.
+With Oracle Data Mining, scoring is simple and secure.
 The scoring engine and the data both reside within the database.
-Scoring is an extension to the SQL language, so the results of mining can easily be incorporated into applications and reporting systems.
+Scoring is an extension to the SQL language, so the results of data mining can easily be incorporated into applications and reporting systems.

 3.4.1 Parallel Execution and Ease of Administration

-All Oracle Data Mining scoring routines support parallel execution for scoring large data sets.
+All Oracle Data Mining for SQL scoring routines support parallel execution for scoring large data sets.

 In-database scoring provides performance advantages.
-All Oracle Data Mining scoring routines support parallel execution, which significantly reduces the time required for executing complex queries and scoring large data sets.
+All Oracle Data Mining for SQL scoring routines support parallel execution, which significantly reduces the time required for executing complex queries and scoring large data sets.

-In-database mining minimizes the IT effort needed to support data mining initiatives.
+In-database data mining minimizes the IT effort needed to support Oracle Data Mining initiatives.
 Using standard database techniques, models can easily be refreshed (re-created) on more recent data and redeployed.
 The deployment is immediate since the scoring query remains the same; only the underlying model is replaced in the database.

 3.4.2 SQL Functions for Model Apply and Dynamic Scoring